 Chidori — Deterministic Agents as Code

-Every side effect — LLM calls, tool invocations, HTTP requests, human input — goes through a fixed set of host functions the runtime can log, cache, and replay.
-Save a session's call log to disk, replay it later for byte-identical output with zero LLM calls.
+Every side effect — LLM calls, tool invocations, HTTP requests, human input — goes through a fixed set of host functions on an injected chidori object the runtime can log, cache, and replay.
+Save a session's call log to disk, replay it later for identical output with zero LLM calls.

 Why Chidori?

-- Agents look like Python.
-Native control flow, variables, list comprehensions — no template DSL, no YAML.
+- Agents are TypeScript.
+Native async, typed inputs, ordinary imports — no template DSL, no YAML.

 - Event-driven.
 Run an agent as an HTTP server that reacts to webhooks, alerts, or custom events.